DungleDoor/Qt-Test-Procedural-Generation/README.md

 it should work, but i used a slightly different version of qt so if it doesn't just make a blank project and copy the code over

 ### Settings
-Noise Percentage - initial percent of cells that are alive (white) <br />
+*Noise Percentage - initial percent of cells that are alive (white) <br />
-Generations - # of generations rules are applied, set to 0 to see initial noise pattern <br />
+*Generations - # of generations rules are applied, set to 0 to see initial noise pattern <br />
-The last two define the two rules that are applied to generate map, should be pretty self explanatory, overpopulation is set to 9 because there can never be more than 8 alive neighbors <br />
+*The last two define the two rules that are applied to generate map, should be pretty self explanatory, overpopulation is set to 9 because there can never be more than 8 alive neighbors <br />

+### New Features
+*picks a central starting point in green and highlights any unreachable areas in red